HomeCool Links

 Linas Vepstas

-His web-site contains pages with a lot of information about RAID in Linux, CORBA, clusters, bug tracking.
+His web-site contains pages with a lot of information about RAID in Linux, CORBA, clusters, bug tracking, and other topics.
 Also has some software he wrote, papers on software freedom and other oddities.

 Rick Moen